-The Apostle builds many churches, the Prophet prophecies with accuracy, the Evangelist wins many souls, the Pastor shepherds God’s congregation, the teacher teaches with revelatory words.
-Regardless of the level of anointing each may function in, none of them are immune to the temptations of Satan.
+The Apostle constructs numerous churches, the Prophet prophesies with precision, the Evangelist converts many souls, the Pastor leads God’s congregation, and the teacher imparts knowledge with enlightening words.
+Despite the varying levels of anointing in which they may operate, none are exempt from the temptations of Satan.

 Defining Temptations